Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Sweet Pea is a café for parents with a large connected children’s play area.
 It includes themed stations where kids can play roles like cook, fire fighter, veterinarian, and so on.
 They offer 90-minute slots that should be booked in advance online.

-The service is super friendly, and unlike what we’ve experienced at other kid-focused restaurants and cafés, the food and drinks are actually good.
+The service is super friendly, and unlike what we’ve experienced at other kid-focused restaurants and cafés, the food and drinks are actually good, and 100% plant-based!